John Sheridan (footballer): Newport County

 On 2 October 2015, Sheridan was confirmed as the new manager of Newport County replacing Terry Butcher who had been sacked the previous day.
 Sheridan took over the role with Newport bottom of League Two, having gained five points from the first ten matches of the 2015–16 season.
 Sheridan managed to secure only one point from his first three games, but then took the side on a ten-game unbeaten run and led the side to an FA Cup 3rd round appearance against EFL Championship club Blackburn Rovers in January 2016.
 He would finish the season with a record of five wins, seven draws, and five defeats, producing 20 of a possible 51 points.

 He left the club in January 2016 to join Oldham for a fourth spell.
 His departure nearly led to a complaint by Newport County, who were unhappy at images which emerged on social media of Sheridan allegedly meeting with Oldham staff prior to Newport being approached.
-Club director Gavin Foxall wished Sheridan "all the best" but noted that "the manner of his departure has not been right".
+Club director Gavin Foxall wished Sheridan "all the best" but said that "the manner of his departure has not been right".
 Oldham officially maintained that they had contacted Newport prior to the meeting.